 The Ghibli was as beautiful inside as out, with one of the truly great automotive interiors.
 Luxury, comfort, ergonomics and style - the perfect synthesis of form & function.

 And although it’s got nothing to do with looks - the race-bred V8 has about the best note of any engine ever made.

 1965 Buick Riviera

-Take a look inside some beautiful cars and you can’t help but be disappointed.
-Not so with the Riviera - perhaps only second to the mid 60s Thunderbirds in terms of having the finest interior of any US car ever made.
+Take a look inside some other beautiful cars and you can’t help but be disappointed.
+Not so with the Riviera - perhaps only second to the mid 60s Thunderbird in terms of having the finest interior of any US car ever made.

 For mine - the 1965 Riviera is even nice than the original - who can resist those headlights hidden behind shiny, revolving clamshell grilles?

 Has there ever been a mass produced car that has more dramatic styling?
 Straight off the showroom floor, the ‘68 Corvette looked like a one-off show car.
 And the years haven’t diminished the drama of its design.
 It still looks better than any modern Italian supercar.
 We’re talking about the 68-72 chrome bumper models here, not the later ones with the droop snoot, polyurethane nose cone.
 As for innovation - the Stingray was the first ever T-top - a trend that was copied around the world as is still with us today in one form or another.